cube-js/cube/docs/content/Examples-Tutorials-Recipes/Using-different-schemas-for-tenants.md

 ## Result

-We received different data from schemas corresponding to various tenants and located in different folders:
+We will receive different data for each tenant, as expected:

 ```javascript
 // Avocado products